ben03500/SmartShopETLProject/README.md

 docker-compose up --build
 ```
 This command will start the PostgreSQL database and the ETL service, which will execute the ETL process defined
 in `main.py`.
-The data will be processed and loaded into the PostgreSQL database using a Star Schema model.
+The data will be processed and loaded into the `sales` database `public` schema following the Star
+Schema model.

 ## Data Model